 9:30am: Split into course groups.
 Grab your laptop, put on your favorite song, and start creating!

 Noon: Lunch time—head to the dining hall if you’re on the Meal Plan.
 Depending on the policy of each university, students who bring their own bag lunch will either eat in the dining hall with the rest of the crew, or gather elsewhere with an Alexa Café instructor.

 1pm: Back to the labs to collaborate and create!

-2:30pm: A game of Ultimate Frisbee, anyone?
-Capture the flag?
-Gaming tournaments?
+2:30pm: Lanyard making?
+A game of Ultimate Frisbee, anyone?
+Team-building activity?
 Board games?
-Optional sports?
 We offer many summer camp activities that vary by week and location.
 Beyond STEM skill development, students will socialize, make friends, and have fun.

 5pm: Wrap-up your projects for the day.

-7pm: Overnight Camp students participate in supervised recreational activities such as optional sports, gaming tournaments, and movie nights.
+7pm: Overnight campers participate in supervised recreational activities such as optional sports, crafting, gaming, and movie nights.
 In some cases, students can continue working on their projects, as scheduling permits.

 Discover what sets our teaching style apart.